Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 How To Grow Lavender From Seed

-Planting lavender seeds takes a little bit more planning than other types of flowers.
+Growing lavender seeds takes a bit of planning and patience.
 To really set yourself up for success, gather all your supplies ahead of time, and follow these easy instructions.

 Materials